Could this be Chiang Mai’s dreamiest condominium DEVELOPMENT?

 Hatched by the founder of long-running Thai fashion label Dapper and loosely

-With building and internal design of the public areas by Bangkok’s visionary Habita who, incidentally, are noted for their luxury hotel/resort architecture in Thailand, Vietnam, Mainland China and The Maldives, the solidly built exposed brick condo balancedly blends an enduringly modern look with regional Lanna character.
+With the internal design of the public areas by Bangkok’s visionary Habita, who, incidentally, are noted for their luxury hotel/resort architecture in Thailand, Vietnam, Mainland China and The Maldives, the solidly built exposed brick condo balanced blends an enduringly modern look with regional Lanna character.

-Most suited to those who favour seclusion and solitude, the venerable Huan Por Liang wallows in a real air of exclusivity without a tinge of la-di-da.
-And, wooing mainly foreign folk but also wealthier Bangkokian holiday homers and even the odd member of the local Nimmanhaemin gang, represents a madly sought-after –if rarely available- residence which, still today, stands very much alone among the city’s condo landscape.
+Most suited to those who favour seclusion and solitude, the venerable Huan Por Liang wallows in a natural air of exclusivity.
+Wooing mainly foreign folk but also wealthier Bangkokian holiday homeowners, This represents a highly sought-after –if rarely available- residence that, still today, stands very much alone among the city’s condo landscape.

 Find sanctuary at Huen Por Liang’s lush, disturbance-free WHEREABOUTS!